triXope/ComfyUI-triXope/README.md

 - Internal Real-Time ETA counter (with assist node)<br>
 Just plug in your models, optional reference images and/or audio, set your desired paramerters, send it out to your preferred video save or combine node, and you're good-to-go.<br><br>

-triXope LTXV Real-Time ETA - an assist node for triXope Film Auteur (LTXV) to display the countdown timer.<br><br>
+triXope LTXV Real-Time ETA - an assist node for triXope Film Auteur (LTXV) to display the countdown timer.<br>
+Note: This node is NOT highly accurate and is intended as an aid to provide a rough estimation of the total time it will take to complete a generation - more useful with longer generations.<br><br>

 triXope ColorFX - a post-processing suite featuring:<br>
 - Color Correction<br>